Limited Time Offer

 • Limited attic space

-Best solution: 2-zone ductless mini-split
+Best solution: 2-3 zone ductless mini-split

 • Works with limited roof space

-Cost: $6,000-9,000 | Install time: 2-3 days
+Cost: $12,000-18,000 | Install time: 2-3 days | Net after rebates: $6,000-11,000

-Homes with Additions
+Homes with Additions (Orinda, Moraga, Alamo)

 Typical challenges:

-• Addition not in original ductwork
+• Addition not connected to original ductwork

-• Attic not accessible to addition
+• Attic not accessible over addition

 • Addition: New ductless zone

-• Independent control
+• Independent control for each area

-• Easier than major ductwork extension
+• Much easier than extending ductwork

-Cost: $8,000-12,000 total | Install time: 2-3 days
+Cost: $8,000-12,500 (addition zone) | Install time: 1-2 days

 System Selection Matrix